by Doug Howard.

 My teacher, Gustav Bayerle, died in October.
 Watching the unfolding refugee crisis this winter has reminded me of Gustav’s experiences, sixty years ago in another refugee crisis, brought on by the 1956 Hungarian revolution.
 When the revolution was suppressed by the tanks and troops of the Soviet army, nearly 200,000 people left Hungary, about 2 percent of the population of the country.
 Most were men, and most were young, half under 25 years of age.
 The vast majority became permanent expatriates, the largest number (some 44,000) in the United States.
 Gustav was one of these.

 Gustav spoke little about his experiences, except on a memorable evening in 1989.
-News of his death reminded me that he had told his story to the student newspaper at the University of Rochester.
-I called the archivist at Rochester, Melissa Mead, and she produced scans not just of the story (in three parts) that Gustav himself had written for the Campus-Times, in March 1957, but also an article about his arrival (December 1956) in the Rochester Democrat and Chronicle and, to top it off, a copy of Gustav’s handwritten application for admission to the university, dated 23 May 1957.
+News of his recent death reminded me of that evening, when he said that he had told his story to the student newspaper at the University of Rochester.
+Last week, I called the archivist at Rochester, Melissa Mead, and she produced scans not just of the story (in three parts) that Gustav himself had written for the Campus-Times, in March 1957, but also an article about his arrival (December 1956) in the Rochester Democrat and Chronicle and, to top it off, a copy of Gustav’s handwritten application for admission to the university, dated 23 May 1957.
 Asked his reason for leaving his previous university, he had written laconically, “Hungarian Revolution.”

 The revolution was largely student-driven, started by students at the University of Szeged and, in Budapest, urged on through a list of national demands drawn up by students at the Technical University.
 It began on October 23 when protests at the parliament and the state radio were met with violence.
 Gustav’s role at first was helping publish the revolutionary student newspaper, but a few days later he went to see his parents in the suburbs and there joined the Freedom Fighters.
 The communist government collapsed, Russian troops withdrew, and “the week that followed was one big victory festival.”
 Hungary left the Warsaw Pact and announced its neutrality.